QiangweiPeng/qiangweipeng.github.io/_pages/about.md

 {% assign url = gsDataBaseUrl | append: "google-scholar-stats/gs_data_shieldsio.json" %}

 <span class='anchor' id='about-me'></span>

+# 🐾 About Me
-I am now working on spatiotemporal dynamics modeling of single-cell/spatial transcriptome data If you are seeking any form of academic cooperation, please feel free to email me at qiangwei_peng@stu.pku.edu.cn.
+<span style="color:#F08080;"> I am now working on spatiotemporal dynamics modeling of single-cell/spatial transcriptome data If you are seeking any form of academic cooperation, please feel free to email me at qiangwei_peng@stu.pku.edu.cn.

 I am a fourth-year Ph.D. student at the School of Mathematical Sciences, Peking University, advised by [Prof. Tiejun Li (李铁军)](https://www.math.pku.edu.cn/teachers/litj/).
 Currently, I am a visiting graduate researcher at the Department of Genetics, Stanford University, working with [Prof. Xiaojie Qiu (邱肖杰)](https://www.devo-evo.com/).
 I received my bachelor's degree from the School of Mathematical Sciences at Xiamen University, where I was mentored by [Prof. Wen Huang (黄文)](https://www.math.fsu.edu/~whuang2/).
 In addition to my mathematics training, I also earned a second bachelor's degree in economics.